-Graduates of the DU MCE CFSP program are prepared to serve P-12 students within elementary, middle or high school settings.
-To learn more, visit the National Association of School Psychologists website, or the varying degree programs within CFSP.
+Graduates of the DU School Psychology program are prepared to serve P-12 students within elementary, middle or high school settings.
+To learn more, visit the National Association of School Psychologists website, or the varying degree programs within School Psychology.
 It is also helpful to read the prominent journals in the field including School Psychology Review, School Psychology Quarterly, Journal of School Psychology, and Psychology in the Schools.
 Another great way to understand the role of a school psychologist is to contact a practitioner in your community and ask to meet with him or her.

 Does this program lead to licensure in the state of Colorado?

 Dependent on the degree, graduates from this program are eligible to pursue national certification from the National Association of School Psychologists and licensure as a school psychologist or psychologist in the state of Colorado.
+The University of Denver has not yet determined whether the program meets licensure requirements in a state other than Colorado or in any U.S. protectorates.
 For students seeking licensure in a state other than Colorado, students should contact the state’s Department of Education to determine whether the program meets licensure requirements.

 Will I be able to work as a school psychologist in other states if I leave Colorado?